 A few CAH females (perhaps 5%) have a masculinized gender identity and may have a masculinized genital appearance due to prenatal testosterone exposure.
-Transition treatments might be appropriate for some of them, but only if they and their parents are given adequate information about the potential brain and other effects of transition treatments.
+Transition treatments might be appropriate for some of them, but only if they are given adequate information about potential adverse brain effects and other effects from transition treatments.

 In medical studies, PCOS and/or high testosterone have been associated with female

 - autism (Bejerot 2012; Cesta 2016; Ingudomnukul 2007; Pohl 2014; Schwarz 2011).

 - schizophrenia (Cesta 2016; Matevosyan 2011; Worsely 2014).

 - bipolar disorder (Berni 2018; Cesta 2016; Rassi 2010; Tan 2017; Wooderson 2015).